danielskeenan/bigboard/README.md

 # The Big Board

+# Quick Start
+1. Create a file called `url.txt` with the contents `http://localhost:8080`
+2. Run `update_and_start.sh`.
+Setup the calendars with the gear icon.
+3. Copy the resulting URL and replace the existing contents of `url.txt` with this new URL.
+4. Running `update_and_start.sh` will open Firefox with the url contained in `url.txt`.

 # Setup

 Use Docker with the included `compose.yaml` and `compose.prod.yaml` files.
 Navigate to http://localhost:8080 to view the